 We spent the day relaxing and updating emails.
 I ring the metal workers

-good.
-We make ready to make tracks for cooler climes on the morrow.
+looks good.
+We make ready to make tracks for cooler climes on the

-road parking for oversize (up to 10M) vehicles and parking for buses at the
+centre road parking for oversize (up to 10M) vehicles and parking for

 We ambled down to Denham and after checking out the town went to the

-Camping at most of the reserves is free but you need a free permit from the
+night.
+Camping at most of the reserves is free but you need a free

-showing again here.
+is showing again here.
 What a con. $12.00 to get in but it is for 2

 days.
 Only 3 dolphins came in and whilst they do come right up to those

 standing in ankle deep water you are not allowed to touch them and only

 We are sitting in the van having morning tea when this pommy voice says,